devAlq/Package/README.md

 **Objectives**

-This project learn to facilitate and organizing **classes into package**, developing distinct classes for entities and system functionality, and incorporating methods to
+In this project we will learn how to organize **classes into package**.
+And develop distinct classes for entities and system functionalities.
-**execute operations** on student objects.

 **Concepts**